 Contributions received are recorded as increases in net assets with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
 A conditional contribution is a transaction where the Organization has to overcome a barrier or hurdle to be entitled to the resource and the resource provider is released from the obligation to fund or has the right of return of any advanced funding if the Organization fails to overcome the barrier.
 The Organization recognizes the contribution revenue upon overcoming the barrier or hurdle.
 Any funding received prior to overcoming the barrier is recognized as a refundable advance.
-Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if restrictions expire in the reporting period in which the revenue is recognized.
-All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
+Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

 A significant portion of revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization incurs expenditures in compliance with specific contract or grant provisions.
 Grants are considered to be available for unrestricted use unless specifically restricted by donors.
 Amounts received prior to incurring qualifying expenses are reported as refundable advances in the statements of financial position.
-We received cost reimbursable grants of \$36,522 and \$5,663 that have not been recognized as of June 30, 2023 and 2022, respectively, because the qualifying expenses have not yet been incurred.
+We received cost reimbursable grants of \$36,522 and \$36,522 that have not been recognized as of June 30, 2024 and 2023, respectively, because the qualifying expenses have not yet been incurred.